limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 [!]
 Found: "cyberdog" - Nice Cache!..
 Go there.. myuploader_priv
 ```

-As long as the password contain "cyberbog", it's able to unlock the path to home.
+As long as the password has "cyberbog", it's able to unlock the path to home.

 ```
 # ./check.sh "old school cyberdog"
 [!]
 Found: "old school cyberdog" - Nice Cache!..
 Go there.. myuploader_priv
 ```

-On hindsight, I could also unlock the secret backdoor by looking at the `favicon`.
+On hindsight, I could have unlocked the secret backdoor by looking at the `favicon`.
 The title says "Cyberdog Starting Point", paying a little homage to Cyberdog, an Internet suite of applications, developed by Apple.

 ![favicon](/assets/images/posts/homeless-walkthrough/favicon.jpg)

 ### Uploader Page

-I navigate to `/myuploader_priv` to find the uploader page.
+There's an uploader page at `/myuploader_priv`.

 ![screenshot-5](/assets/images/posts/homeless-walkthrough/screenshot-5.png)